It's the official Stop Food Waste Day on 27th April this year and we're right behind this initiative.

 If you find there’s a common issue with your child not eating their food, start introducing smaller portions and build up the more they eat and grow.

 Before you go shopping make a list of what you want to eat for the week.
 Only buy products that you need for those meals.
 This’ll stop you from buying unnecessary items that will most likely go to waste.
 We’d advise going shopping when you’re not hungry – when you’re hungry you’re most likely to buy things you don’t necessarily need.

 Make use of those veggies

 Did you know vegetables are the most thrown away item?
-If your vegetables are starting to wilt and look a little bit sad, you can soak them in ice cold water for 5-10 minutes to help revive them.
+Keep the stems of vegetables such as broccoli, celery and asparagus in water to help them stay fresh and crisp, If your vegetables are starting to wilt and look a little bit sad, you can soak them in ice cold water for 5-10 minutes to help revive them.
 Or if they are past reviving, you can always use them up in a soup.
 You can also do the same for fruit that is starting to go past its use by date, pop them into a smoothie to avoid waste.

 Alternatively you can buy frozen vegetables to keep in your freezer instead of fresh veg.

 Check the use by date